-Traffic regulation using adaptive traffic lights produces a system that is able to regulate traffic flow based on lane density.
-(P Jing, H Huang, L Chen, 2017).
-Adaptive traffic management is known as smart traffic light smart traffic light system in a system called Intelligent Transportation System(ITS).
-(AAAR Magableh,ET AL. 2020) This smart traffic light is capable of acquiring data from captured digital images.
-From this data entered, data on vehicle density in traffic is obtained by recognizing objects on the path.
+Traffic regulation using adaptive traffic lights produces a system capable of regulating traffic flow based on lane density.
+Adaptive traffic management utilizes a smart traffic light system known as smart traffic light in a system called Intelligent Transportation System (ITS). a smart traffic light is capable of acquiring data from captured digital images.
+From this data entered, data on vehicle density in a traffic is obtained by recognizing objects on the route.
 The data entered into the Intelligent Transportation System must be as accurate as possible with the actual conditions.
-Data inaccuracies will result in decision making that is not in accordance with the original conditions.
+Data inaccuracies will result in decisions that are not in accordance with the original conditions.
+Transportation at this time has become a basic need for community activities, especially the activities of the people of North Sumatra.
+These activities make transportation modes, especially public transportation.
+(Agussani, 2020)

-Some of the vehicle density data methodologies in traffic can be done conventionally.
+Some of the vehicle density data methodologies in a traffic can be done conventionally.
 This conventional method is by counting by observers who make observations at a certain time.
 The data obtained are calculated statistically.
-With this method, there are drawbacks, namely the data that is processed is notdata real-time.
-(D. Pavleski, D. Kotlovska Nachos, 2019) Sensors are used to obtain this data.
-Sensors such as pneumatic road tube counting, piezoelectric sensor, inductive loop, magnetic sensor, acoustic detector, passive infrared, and traffic camera are examples sensors that can be used to getdata real-time.
+With this method, there are drawbacks, namely the data that is processed is not real.
+Sensors are used to obtain this data.
+Sensors such as pneumatic road tube counting, piezoelectric sensor, inductive loop, magnetic sensor, acoustic detector, passive infrared and traffic camera are examples sensors that can be used to get real.
 Sensor-based data acquisition uses physical quantities taken by sensors to detect passing vehicles.
-(YB Brahme, PS Kulkarni, 2011)